Spinetail mobula: Description

-Distribution and habitat
+Distribution and movement

-Little information exists about the distribution of this species.
-It is assumed to have a circumglobal distribution in tropical and temperate waters, both inshore and offshore and fully oceanic.
+The spinetail mobula is a mobile species, usually traveling in small groups together.
+They are assumed to have a circumglobal distribution in tropical and temperate waters, both inshore and offshore and fully oceanic.
+Their widely distributed pattern has to do with factors such as food availability and water column dynamics, with which they adapt accordingly based off of the surrounding ecosystem and environment.
 The southern Gulf of California appears to be an important mating and pupping ground.